YU000jp/logseq-page-tags-and-hierarchy/README.md

   - `true` default
   - `false`
 - Place on side by side or bottom: Select
-  - 🆕`wide view`: *require scroll to right space
+  - `wide view`: *require scroll to right space [#24](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/issues/24) 🆕
   - `side` default: *min-width 1560px
   - `bottom`: *min-width 1560px
-  - 🆕`unset` : *for only use split hierarchy feature
+  - `unset` : *for only use split hierarchy feature [#22](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/issues/22) 🆕
+ - For non-"unset", modify the display of hierarchy to be original rather than standard: Toggle
+  - `true` default
+  - `false`
 - Bottom mode, when the window size is less than 1560px, do not display it: Toggle
   - `true` default
   - `false`
-- For non-"unset", modify the display of hierarchy to be original rather than standard: Toggle
+- Enable table of contents on a page (wide view only) 🆕
   - `true` default
   - `false`
+- Hide table of contents by default (wide view only) 🆕
+  - `true`
+  - `false` default

 ---